Spider Veins Faqs

+Spider veins, also known as telengiectasias, are a very common problem, aesthetically troubling to many people.
+Following are some frequently asked questions about spider veins.
 Spider veins are veins in which the valves have stopped functioning properly.
 When the valves of a vein are working correctly, they keep blood flowing in one direction.
 When they become damaged, they allow blood to flow backwards and pool, causing the walls of the vein to distend and enlarge.
 This is called venous reflux.
 When smaller, more superficial veins are involved, a web of red or blue thin branches appear on the surface of the skin, usually on the legs or face.
 These are referred to as spider veins.

 What Is The Difference Between Spider Veins And Varicose Veins?